Te Uenuku

-Te Uenuku, or simply Uenuku, is an early Māori carving housed at Te Awamutu Museum in the North Island of New Zealand.
+Te Uenuku, or simply Uenuku, is an early Māori carving stored (but not displayed) at Te Awamutu Museum in the North Island of New Zealand.
 Te Uenuku (literally "The Rainbow") represents Uenuku, a tribal atua of war who manifests as a rainbow.
 The taonga is of extreme significance both to the local Tainui people and also for its archaeological value.